The DHS Office of Public Affairs (OPA) is seeking applicants for the Office of Public Affairs Internship Program.

 - Internal Communications

 Applicant preferences will be considered when determining assignments, but assignments will be primarily based on resource needs.

 The internship is full-time with flexible hours and the office is Metro accessible.
 Internships are unpaid and housing assistance is not provided.

 Only U.S. citizens are eligible for employment in OPA's Internship Program (no dual citizenship).
 In addition, they must also be enrolled and in good standing in a College or University during the term for which they are applying.

 Candidates should also possess excellent written and verbal communication skills, and basic computer proficiency.
 OPA is a fast paced office and interns are expected to be flexible and efficient.

 Prior to participating in the program, the applicant will be required to undergo a suitability determination and background check conducted by the DHS Security Office.
 Failure to obtain a security clearance will preclude candidates from obtaining an internship.

 Application Process and Deadlines

-We are currently considering applications for Fall 2020 to Spring 2021.
+We are currently considering applications for Summer 2021.
 Click here to download the application form.